 Complications include the following:

 Rejection of solid organs may be hyperacute, accelerated, acute, or chronic (late).
 These categories can be distinguished histopathologically and approximately by the time of onset.
-Symptoms vary by organ (see see Manifestations of Transplant Rejection by Category).
+Symptoms vary by organ (see Table 2: Manifestations of Transplant Rejection by Category).

 Hyperacute rejection occurs within 48 h of transplantation and is caused by preexisting complement-fixing antibodies to graft antigens (presensitization).
 It has become rare (1%) as pretransplantation screening has improved.
 Hyperacute rejection is characterized by small-vessel thrombosis and graft infarction.
 No treatment is effective except graft removal.